 Medical Leaves might include those for severe or prolonged illnesses, significant injuries, especially those requiring major surgery, or psychological problems, including depression or eating disorders.
 A Medical Leave can be voluntary or required.

-The school physician convenes a Leave Committee, consisting of the Dean of Students or Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
+The school physician convenes a Leave Committee, consisting of the Assistant Head of School for Student Life, the Dean of Students or Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
 While the student is on Medical Leave, the school physician and/or school psychologist will work with the family and, when appropriate, the attending physician or psychologist at home.
 The Leave Committee will receive updates of the status of the student while away on Medical Leave and, at the appropriate time, will assess the readiness of the student to return from Medical Leave.
-Informed by a recommendation of the Leave Committee, the decision concerning the return from Medical Leave will be determined by the Head of School.
+Informed by a recommendation of the Leave Committee, the decision concerning the return from Medical Leave will be determined by school physician in consultation with the Assistant Head of School for Student Life or Dean of Students.

 The degree of impact of a Medical Leave on a student’s academic status will vary with the amount of class time missed, the timing in the academic calendar, and the point in the student’s Deerfield career.
 The Academy will take steps to help the student make up missed work and, when appropriate, to adjust expectations about the work necessary to complete a given course.

 A Personal Leave may be granted at the request of the student and family or may be required by the Academy.
-The decision to allow or require a Personal Leave is made by the Dean of Students in collaboration with the Academic Dean, the school physician, and the student’s advisor and teachers.
+The decision to allow or require a Personal Leave is made by the the Assistant Head of School for Student Life or Dean of Students in collaboration with the Director of Studies, the school physician, and the student’s advisor and teachers.
 At the start of the leave, criteria for return will be specified.
-Informed by a recommendation from this group, the decision concerning the return from Personal Leave will be determined by the Head of School.
+Informed by a recommendation from this group, the decision concerning the return from Personal Leave will be determined by the Assistant Head of School for Student Life or Dean of Students and the Director of Studies.